Decypher1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This directory contains programs for to tasks on pointers, arrays and strings
+This directory contains programs for solutions to tasks on pointers, arrays and strings